-For all operations except the current address read, two 8-bit word address bytes must be transmitted to the device immediately following the device address byte.
-The word address bytes consist of the 13-bit memory array word address, and are used to specify which byte location in the EEPROM to start reading or writing.
+For all operations except the current address read, a word address byte must be transmitted to the device immediately following the device address byte.
+The word address byte consists of the remaining eight bits of the 11-bit memory array word address and is used to specify which byte location in the EEPROM to start reading or writing.
+Refer to Table 6-2 to review these bit positions.